validatedpatterns/docs/content/patterns/multicloud-gitops/getting-started.md

   * Select **OpenShift -> Clusters -> Create cluster**.
   * The cluster must have a dynamic `StorageClass` to provision `PersistentVolumes`.
 See [sizing your cluster](../../multicloud-gitops/cluster-sizing).
 * Optional: A second OpenShift cluster for multicloud demonstration.
-* A GitHub account and, optionally, a token for it with repositories permissions, to read from and write to your forks.
-* The Helm binary.
-For details, see [Installing Helm](https://helm.sh/docs/intro/install/).
+* The git binary and podman.
+For details see [Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Installing Podman](https://podman.io/getting-started/installation)

 The use of this pattern depends on having at least one running Red Hat OpenShift cluster.
 It is desirable to have a cluster for deploying the GitOps